BDC Hamburger Icon

 4. India

-The top business schools in India are listed below:
+The top business schools in India are listed below by weighted salary:

-The Indian Institute of Management at Ahmedabad has been given the status of an Institute of National Importance by the country’s Ministry of Human Resources.
-It’s also home to the well-regarded Centre for Innovation, Incubation & Entrepreneurship.
+The Indian Institute of Management at Ahmedabad has been designated an Institute of National Importance by the country’s Ministry of Human Resources.
+It’s also home to the well-regarded Centre for Innovation, Incubation & Entrepreneurship, making it an excellent choice for those interested in starting their own business or working with startups.

 6. Canada